SALSA MLPA Probemix P114 Long-QT detects copy number variations in the KCNQ1, KCNH2, KCNE1, KCNE2 and KCNJ2 genes.

 Tissue: genomic DNA isolated from human peripheral whole blood.

-Application: congenital Long-QT syndrome (LQTS) types 1, 2, 5, 6 and 7 and Jervell Lange-Nielsen syndrome (JLNS).
+Application: Congenital Long-QT syndrome (LQTS) type 1 and 2 and Jervell Lange-Nielsen syndrome (JLNS).
+Research use: LQTS type 5, 6 and 7

-CE-marked for in vitro diagnostic (IVD) use.
+IVDR certified for in vitro diagnostic (IVD) use.
+Not all targets are for IVD use.

 For the full intended purpose, see the product description.

-Congenital Long-QT Syndrome (LQTS) is a hereditary disease that predisposes patients to cardiac arrhythmias, which can result in recurrent syncopes, seizure and sudden death.
+Congenital Long-QT Syndrome (LQTS), also referred to as Romano-Ward syndrome (RWS), is a hereditary disease that predisposes patients to cardiac arrhythmias, which can result in recurrent syncope, seizure and sudden death.
 LQTS patients are electrocardiographically characterized by a prolonged QT interval resulting in a predisposition to develop the ventricular tachycardia torsade de pointes.
 The cumulative mortality is 6-8% before the age of 40, and therefore it is a leading cause of sudden death in young people.
-LQTS occurs in an estimated 1:2500 live births and is generally caused by mutations in cardiac sodium or potassium channel genes which result in the prolongation of the ventricular action potential.
+LQTS occurs in an estimated 1:2500 live births and in 75-80% of cases it is caused by mutations in cardiac sodium or potassium channel genes which result in the prolongation of the ventricular action potential.
 LQTS can be diagnosed based on prolonged QT intervals and/or abnormal T-waves in an ECG.
-There are presently 15 types of LQTS known, each linked to a distinct gene.
-The most common causes of LQTS are mutations in the genes KCNQ1, KCNH2, and SCN5A.
-Generally, LQTS is inherited in an autosomal dominant fashion but some exceptions are discussed below.
-LQTS is also referred to as Romano-Ward syndrome (RWS).

 More information on LQTS can be found here: https://www.ncbi.nlm.nih.gov/books/NBK1129/.